Andover F.C.: 1900 to the Second World War

-Post-war Years
+Post-war years

 Andover continued playing in Division One of the Hampshire League after the war.
 They had success during the period between 1948 and 1951, winning two more Hampshire League championships as well as winning the Hampshire Senior Cup for the first two times in the club's history.
 In 1960–61, Andover won the Russell Cotes Cup for the sixth time, while the reserves were champions of Division Two and won the County Intermediate Cup for the second successive season.
 The following year saw the first team win their eighth Hampshire League championship and retain the Russell Cotes Cup, while the Reserves were champions of Division Two again.
 Ian Henderson broke his own goalscoring record set the previous year, scoring 62 goals.

 In 1962, the club followed Salisbury and stepped up to the Western League.
-This proved to be quite a different challenge—whereas before they had only competed against local teams in league competition, they now faced opposition from teams as far afield as Avon, Somerset and Devon as well as the reserve teams of league clubs such as Bristol Rovers, Bristol City and Torquay United.
+This proved to be quite a different challenge—whereas before they had only competed against local teams in league competition, they now faced opposition from teams as far afield as Somerset and Devon as well as the reserve teams of league clubs such as Bristol Rovers, Bristol City and Torquay United.
 They generally fared well, only failing to finish in the top half of the table twice during their time at this level.
 Their first season in the Western League saw the club reach the first round proper of the FA Cup for the only time in their history after defeating Hendon 5–4 in a fourth qualifying round replay.
 On 3 November, Fourth Division side Gillingham came to the Walled Meadow and won 1–0 in front of 3484 spectators, a figure which would remain as the club's largest attendance for a home game.
 In the league Andover finished fourth, but that was their highest placing until 1969–70 when they finished as runners-up.

 This was repeated the following season, and so in 1971 Andover took another step up and joined the Southern League.
 Now competing against teams from an even wider area spanning almost the entire width of the country (ranging from Bideford in the west to Bury Town in the east) and in some cases with a larger budget and fanbase, competition was always tough with the club generally finishing in the bottom half of the table.
 The highest position the club reached at this level was the sixth place reached in 1987–88 and again in 1991–92.